Aubrey

 I learned a lot about myself; I was forced by CA-19 results to grow up and start my life’s path.
 Forced to face the harsh reality of cancer.
 I felt lost, and my religious beliefs became quickly irrelevant.
 I’ve spent a lot of time thinking and internally working on myself.
 I’m now way more mature, calm, patient, resilient, reliable and understanding of others’ lives.
 Life is priceless, and I will never take moments of chance for granted, nor will my friends and family.
 After all that and the possibility of reoccurrence, I would never trade that experience for the world.

-I was bitter for the first year of CA125 related cancer.
+I was bitter for the first year after testing of CA125 related OC.
 And I quickly picked myself up and started to reflect.
 Making sure I was taking everything this gave me and funnelling it for good.
 I miss the little girl I was before, who lived with very little worries, but the universe had plans, and this is how it played out.
 I feel I’m here to serve a purpose and change lives daily, and I’m still alive to do that.

 P.S. now I suffer from acid reflux after chemo ;( not fun, hate it.
 Gerd is so uncomfortable.